 Safeline is a specialised charity working to prevent sexual abuse and rape and support those who have been affected.
 Safeline acknowledges it has a responsibility for the safety of Adults at Risk.
-Safeline recognises that good Adults at Risk Protection policies are of benefit to everyone involved in Safeline's work.
+Safeline recognises that a good Adults at Risk Protection policy is of benefit to everyone involved in Safeline's work.